lifting-bits/mcsema/README.md

  * Boost

 mcsema uses Intel Pin, which has not been included in this source release, but is freely available.
 Pin is used only for testing of instruction semantics and is not required to use the library.

+### Pronunciation

+McSema is pronounced as "mick sema".

 ## Contact